 However, the following eligibility criteria apply:

-- It must have been negatively affected by coronavirus.
+- It must have been adversely impacted by the coronavirus

 Things to consider